 The lodging industry is seasonal in nature, which can be expected to cause quarterly fluctuations in our revenues.
-Although this trend was disrupted in 2021 by the impacts of the COVID-19 pandemic, we saw a return to pre-COVID-19 seasonality trends in 2022.
 The seasonality of the lodging industry and the location of our resorts in Mexico and the Caribbean will generally result in the greatest demand for our resorts between mid-December and April of each year, yielding higher occupancy levels and package rates during this period.
 This seasonality in demand has resulted in predictable fluctuations in revenue, results of operations and liquidity, which are consistently higher during the first quarter of each year than in successive quarters.
 We can provide no assurances that these seasonal fluctuations will, in the future, be consistent with our historical experience or whether any shortfalls that occur as a result of these fluctuations will not have a material adverse effect on us.

-The cyclical nature of the lodging industry may cause fluctuations in our operating performance, which could have a material adverse effect on us.
+The cyclical nature of the lodging industry may cause fluctuations in our operating performance.

 The lodging industry is highly cyclical in nature.
 Fluctuations in operating performance are caused largely by general economic and local market conditions, which subsequently affect levels of business and leisure travel.
 In addition to general economic conditions, new hotel and resort room supply is an important factor that can affect the lodging industry's performance, and overbuilding has the potential to further exacerbate the negative impact of an economic recession.
-Room rates and Occupancy, and thus Net Package RevPAR (as defined in Chapter 6.
+Room rates and Occupancy, and thus

+Net Package RevPAR (as defined in Chapter 6.
 Management's Discussion and Analysis of Financial Condition and Results of Operations), tend to increase when demand growth exceeds supply growth.
 A decline in lodging demand, or increase in lodging supply, could result in returns that are substantially below expectations, or result in losses, which could have a material adverse effect on us, including our business, financial condition, liquidity, results of operations and prospects.
 Further, the costs of running a resort tend to be more fixed than variable.
 As a result, in an environment of declining revenue, the rate of decline in earnings is likely to be higher than the rate of decline in revenue.